yarml/HeliumOS/docs/Memory.md

   D-->E[Copy the PMM header to its new place];
   E-->F[Initialize the bitmaps to 0s, and leftover pages to 1s];
 ```
-*: Copy the map backwards to make the algorithm prefer higher addresses
+*: Copy the map backwards to make the algorithm prefer higher addresses when not constrained
 ### Allocation
 ```mermaid
 graph TD;